Pneumonia Caused by Aspergillus spp (Invasive Aspergillosis)

 Aspergillus is a fungus (mold) commonly found in the environment, including hospitals.
 The fungus can colonize the respiratory tract, especially in people with chronic respiratory diseases.
 Abnormal phagocytosis allows for the transition from colonization to invasion.

 Invasive aspergillosis is most commonly caused by Aspergillus fumigatus, Aspergillus flavus, Aspergillus niger, or Aspergillus terreus.
-Risk factors include neutropenia, immunosuppression including chronic glucocorticoid use and antirejection regimens, prior antibiotic treatment, and chronic pulmonary disease.
+Risk factors include neutropenia, immunosuppression including chronic glucocorticoid use and antirejection regimens, and prior antibiotic treatment.
+Certain risk factors for invasive disease are being increasingly recognized including chronic pulmonary disease, intensive care unit admission, and viral respiratory infection.

 Clinical features of invasive aspergillosis include fever, pleuritic pain, and hemoptysis.
 Chest radiographs may reveal peripheral solitary or multiple nodules, some of them with features of necrosis.
 CT scans reveal focal interstitial opacities surrounded by a cloud of a lower density image (halo sign).
 Clinical features of acute aspergillosis develop within several days; subacute presentation may develop within weeks to a few months.